gillstrom/deku-cookies/readme.md

 ### button

-Type: `string`
+Type: `element` or `string`

-Text to be shown on button.
+Content to be shown as button.
+If a `string` is sent in, a button will be built automatically.

 ### class